SerhatUzbas/library-management/readme.md

    And do not forget that if you want to connect postgres from outside the container, you need to enter the port number 54321.

+   You can check the logs of the application with the following commands: docker ps => get the container id docker exec -it <container_id> sh cd logs

 ## Technologies Used

 - **Backend:** Node.js, Prisma, Express , Postgres, Jest